M-Robinson97/PRODLOG-Proof-Checker/README.md

 # PRODLOG-Proof-Checker
 Interactive proof checker for creating Fitch-style proofs in propositional and predicate logic.
-See manual for more detailed instructions.
+See README.pdf for more detailed instructions.

 The following JAR files can be found and downloaded from lib.
 These need to be added to the program's module path: